This post may contain affiliate links. Read our disclosure policy here.

 How to Make a Peppermint Milkshake

-Place the white chocolate chips in a microwave-safe bowl and microwave, pausing every 15 seconds to stir until the chocolate is melted and smooth.
+- Melt white chocolate chips in the microwave, pausing every 15 seconds to stir until the chocolate is melted and smooth.

-Slowly dip the serving glass rims into the melted chocolate.
-After a couple of seconds, dip the rims into the crushed candy canes.
+- Dip the serving glass rims into the melted chocolate.
+Then, dip the rims into the crushed candy canes.
 Place the glasses upright in the refrigerator and allow the chocolate and candy to harden.

 How to Make this The Creamiest Holiday Milkshake!